jic-dtool/dtool/docs/source/quick_start_guide.rst

     $ dtool freeze bgi-sequencing-12345

 It is now time to copy the dataset to the remote storage.
-The command below assumes that one has a working `iRODS <https://irods.org/>`_ server with a zone named ``/data_raw`` and the `iCommands <https://irods.org/download/>`_ installed on the local machine.
-The command copies the local dataset to the iRODS ``/data_raw`` zone.
+The command below assumes that one has credentials setup to write to the Amazon S3 bucket ``dtool-demo``.
+The command copies the local dataset to the S3 ``dtool-demo`` bucket.

 .. code-block:: none

-    $ dtool copy bgi-sequencing-12345 irods:/data_raw
+    $ dtool copy bgi-sequencing-12345 s3://dtool-demo/

 The command above returns feedback on the URI used to identify the dataset in the remote storage.
-In this case ``irods:/data_raw/1e47c076-2eb0-43b2-b219-fc7d419f1f16``.
+In this case ``s3://dtool-demo/1e47c076-2eb0-43b2-b219-fc7d419f1f16``.

-The URI used to identify the dataset in iRODS uses the UUID of the dataset rather than the dataset's name.
-This is to avoid name clashes in the iRODS zone that may be used by more than one person.
+The URI used to identify the dataset uses the UUID of the dataset rather than the dataset's name.
+This is to avoid name clashes in the object storage.

 Finally, one may want to confirm that the data transfer was successful.
 This can be achieved using the ``dtool diff`` command, which should show no